ale-sanchez-g/Cucurbitaceae/README.md

 - start Docker containers
     `docker run --name my-container-name -e MYSQL_ROOT_PASSWORD=root -d mysql/mysql-server` `docker run --name myadmin -d --link my-container-name:db -p 8080:80 phpmyadmin/phpmyadmin`
-- log into phpmyadmin adn create user 'report' and psw 'yumyum' -> this can be updated later
+- log into phpmyadmin adn create user `report` and psw `yumyum` -> this can be updated later
 - pull a copy of this repo and copy in the myphpadmin image using `docker cp historical_report CONTAINER_ID:/www/historical_report`
     - user must be in the folder where the repo is downloaded or provide the path after the command `cp`
 - Create DB `testreport` and table `food` -> this can be updated later